 The benefits of good mental wellbeing are well-known, including better patient outcomes, less absenteeism, more “present” staff, and higher productivity and performance.

 What about the additional cost savings from improving mental health in your workplace?
-Absenteeism alone costs Canadian healthcare organizations a total of $80m a year for a workforce population of 30,000 and up.
+Absenteeism alone costs healthcare organizations a total of $80m a year for a workforce population of 30,000 and up.
 What is your organization’s contribution to that total?